 This is a first course in the fundamentals of information, computer and network security.
 The course discusses common security issues, identifies methods of assessing systems to identify critical data and presents tools and techniques for securing computers and networks.
-Current threats such as cyber terrorism, industrial espionage, fraud, and identity theft are presented.
-Course goals include increasing awareness of security issues, defining basic security terms, identifying security infrastructure and codes, and examining policies that may be employed in security management.
+Course objectives map to the CompTIA Security+ Exam and include general security concepts, communication security, infrastructure security, basics of cryptography and operational/organizational security.
 Prerequisite: IST 102 or consent of TCS Division.
 Semester offered: Spring.
 3 Credits

 IST-166 Computer Forensics I - Principles And Practices Computer Forensics I is an introductory course in electronic evidence; what types exist, where it may be found and the methods to investigate it.
-Discussions include legal, technical, investigative, intrusive attacks and ethical issues. first course in the fundamentals of information, computer and network security.
+Discussions include legal, technical, investigative, intrusive attacks and ethical issues.
+First course in the fundamentals of information, computer and network security.
 The course is presented in lecture, lab and discussion format.
 Case studies are included.
+Prerequisite: IST 102 or consent of TCS Division.
 Semester offered: Fall 3 Credits